Preparing records to share on Know Your Place

 In Top Tips this time we turn our attention to growing the Know Your Place map in a different way – by adding to the Community Layer.

 Putting your information on the Map

-With six counties now mapped onto Know Your Place – and extra map layers being added soon – its time we start thinking about what other heritage information we can pin onto the map’s Community Layer.
+With seven counties now mapped onto Know Your Place – and extra map layers being added soon – its time we start thinking about what other heritage information we can pin onto the map’s Community Layer.

 At Project HQ we’re busy working with partners in archives, museums, libraries and heritage centres to map archival records and museum artefacts from the region’s public collections onto Know Your Place.

 But Know Your Place is a community resource and is designed for everyone to use and add to on our ‘Community Layer’.
 The more information we share onto Know Your Place, the richer this shared map of our local heritage will become.

 So whatever your interests or expertise, there are many ways in which you can get involved individually.
 Here are just a few ideas to try:

 - Take streetview snaps of your street as it looks today

 - Share memories of places you have lived, worked and played in the past

 - Map dug-up discoveries from your back garden or attic